uralbash/awesome-pyramid/README.md

   generation Python Package Repository designed to replace the legacy code base that currently powers PyPI.
 * [travelcrm](http://www.travelcrm.org.ua/) - TravelCRM is effective free and open source application for the automation of customer relationships for travel agencies at all levels, from small to large networks.
+* [RhodeCode](https://rhodecode.com/) - enterprise source code management platform.
+It applies unified user control, permissions, code reviews, and tool integration across Mercurial, Git, and Subversion repositories.
+Large and growing software teams all over the world use RhodeCode to collaborate in a secure, behind-the-firewall environment.

 ## Project Management

+* [AppEnlight](https://getappenlight.com/) - Performance, exception, and uptime monitoring for the Web

 # Resources